Magnon Correlation Enables Spin Injection, Dephasing, and Transport in Canted Antiferromagnets: Electrical injection of magnon correlation

 Figure~\ref{inj}(a) plots the real part of magnon correlation density $C_{12}=(1/S_0){\rm Re}\sum_{\bf q}\rho_{12}({\bf q})$ injected in an area $S_0$ by the spin accumulation $\mu_s=\mu_{\uparrow}-\mu_{\downarrow}=0.1$~meV~\cite{mu1,mu2,mu3,mu4} in heavy metals with a lattice constant $a=0.5$~nm and thickness $d=100$~nm~\cite{d1} at room temperature $T=300$~K. According to Refs.~\cite{YFeO,tau3}, we take $\tau_m\approx 1$~ns.
 The interfacial exchange interactions ${\cal J}_2={\cal J}$ and ${\cal J}_1={\cal J}\Delta$ can be asymmetric with $\Delta\in [0,1]$, for which we take ${\cal J}=-15$~meV~\cite{interface20,interface7,J1,J2,J3}.
 As resolved in the Brillouin zone in Fig.~\ref{inj}(b), the injected magnon correlation is much larger than the population.
 Therefore, the magnon population that carries no spin along the N\'eel vector is only weakly excited owing to spin non-conservation at the interface.

-The spin density $S_z$ along the N\'eel vector is solely carried by magnon correlation.
-Indeed, as compared by Fig.~\ref{inj}(c) and (a), the injected spin density $S_{z}$ is proportional to $C_{12}$.
+The spin density $S_z\approx (1/S_0)2{\rm Re}\sum_{\bf q}\rho_{12}({\bf q})$ along the N\'eel vector is solely carried by magnon correlation.
 The net spin injection is suppressed by decreasing the asymmetry $\Delta$ and increasing the magnetic field $H$.
 This can be attributed to the spin dephasing due to the transfer of magnon spin to the conductor and the intrinsic torque exerted on magnon correlation, which restricts spin injection, as analyzed below.